house-of-abbey/GarminHomeAssistant/README.md

 * You can also display the status of devices (`info`) which is essentially a `tap` with no action
 * All menu items can display the results of evaluating [templates](examples/Templates.md).

-The following table indicates how Home Assistant entity types can map to the Garmin applications menu types.
+The following table indicates how HomeAssistant entity types can map to the Garmin applications menu types.
 Presently, an automation is the only one that can be either a `tap` or a `toggle`.

 | HA Entity Type   | Tap | Toggle | Info (status)|
 |------------------|:---:|:------:|:------------:|